LukeZGD/Legacy-iOS-Kit/README.md

 - **iPhone4Down: Downgrade your iPhone 4 on Linux (using ch3rryflower)**
 - **Linux and macOS** are supported
     - **Partial support for Windows** - usage is not recommended
-    - iPhone4Down is focused on Linux only - macOS is untested, Windows is unsupported
+    - iPhone4Down is focused on Linux only - macOS and Windows are unsupported
 - **Read the ["How to Use" wiki page](https://github.com/LukeZGD/iOS-OTA-Downgrader/wiki/How-to-Use) for a step-by-step tutorial**
 - **Read the ["Troubleshooting" wiki page](https://github.com/LukeZGD/iOS-OTA-Downgrader/wiki/Troubleshooting) for tips, frequent questions, and troubleshooting**